beyond-all-reason/spring/doc/site/changelogs/running-changelog.markdown

 ### Builder behaviour
 * nanoturret (immobile builder) build-range now only needs to reach the edge of the buildee's radius instead of its center.
 Mobile builders already worked this way.
+* added `buildeeBuildRadius` unit def entry, the radius for the purposes of being built (placing the nanoframe and then nanolathing).
+Negative values make it use the model radius (this is the default).
+Set to zero to require builders to reach the center.
 * fixed builders not placing nanoframes from their maximum range.
 * units vacating a build area (aka "bugger off") will now try to use the fastest route out.
 * bugger off now applies correctly to units sitting outside the area, but with a large enough footprint to block construction.